|

 GCC, which was the No. 2 seed, lost both of its regular-season meetings with the Bulldogs (24-1).
 Shady Side Academy won the first meeting between the two teams this season by 29 points.
 During the WPIAL championship game, Gribble, who is committed to Richmond, controlled the game down the stretch.
 Gribble scored 14 points in the fourth quarter.
 The Bulldogs were playing without 6-foot-2 forward Cassie Sauer.
 Karis Thomas led the Bulldogs with 5 points.
 The Bulldogs only played six players.
 Cameron Capel, the daughter of Pitt men's basketball coach Jeff Capel, also finished with 12 points for the Belle Vernon wins first WPIAL championship since 1978 The top-seeded Leopards played an excellent first half and were able to ride that 13-point lead at the break to a 54-49 win over North Catholic in the 4A title game.
 Belle Vernon coach Joe Salvino, 73, collected his seventh WPIAL title of his coaching career.
 Salvino led Monessen to six titles, the last of which game in 2017.
 This was the second time Salvino guided Belle Vernon (21-4) to the WPIAL championship game.
 The Leopards lost to Highlands in the 2020 championship game.
 Tommy Davis led Highlands with 20 points and 10 rebounds in the win against the Trojans.
 Trevor Kovatch and Zion Moore also scored 12 points for the Leopards.
 Jason Fredericks led North Catholic (19-6) with 20 points.
 The Trojans struggled from the field, only making 38.1 percent (16-of-42) of their field goal attempts.
 All in the Neighborhood Neighborhood Academy has only been a part of the WPIAL in boys basketball since 2020.
 The Bulldogs brought home their first championship in the Class A game by beating Serra Catholic, 67-44.
 This was Neighborhood Academy's second straight year in the title game.
 The Bulldogs lost to Imani Christian in the final last year.
 Courtney Wallace led Neighborhood Academy with 21 points and 18 rebounds.
 Serra, which lost to the Bulldogs twice in the regular season, only trailed by a point after the opening quarter.
 Mark Johnson and Owen Dumbrowski tied for a team-high 14 points for the Eagles (21-4).
 Josh Rizzo is the editor and publisher of Pittsburgh Preps and Colleges.
 Story ideas can be submitted to [email protected] or on X @J_oshrizzo. |

-AuthorMy name is Josh Rizzo, I am a sports writer who has worked for a variety of print and online media for the past 15 years.
+AuthorMy name is Josh Rizzo, I am a sports writer who has worked for a variety of print and online media publications since 2008.
 I specialize in community journalism, focusing on regular people who happen to play sports.
 Archives